-RADIOS, CD/TAPE PLAYERS, ELECTRONIC GAMES OR SIMILAR DEVICES
+BLUETOOTH DEVICES, ELECTRONIC GAMES OR SIMILAR DEVICES

 Electronic games or similar devices must be kept in student lockers during regular school hours.
-Ipods or CD players may be allowed, at the discretion of any staff member, if they do not disrupt the educational environment.
+Bluetooth headphones may be allowed, at the discretion of any staff member, if they do not disrupt the educational environment, conflict with board policy or cause a safety concern.
+Bluetooth speakers or other similar items that disrupt the educational environment shall not be used during the school day.
 The school will not be responsible for lost, stolen or damaged items.
 If a student abuses the use of these items, the school may confiscate the device.